Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Command line documentation issues:
 - If the package is not installed yet, then we cannot do this.
 However, a small script which queries the site by using the XML-RPC API can definitely be written.
 If djangopypi2 currently doesn't support the necessary XML-RPC API yet, I don't think it will take long to implement it.
 - If package is already installed, the documentation will only be available on disk if the packager specifically set it to do so.
-I will add this part to tutorial.
+I have added to the tutorial on how to do this.
 **Heryandi End**

 3. Scripts